-The Woodside School is housed within the Woodside Juvenile Rehabilitation Center.
-It is managed by DCF's Family Services Division and regulated by the Vermont Agency of Education, in accordance with Federal and State laws.
+Housed within Woodside, the school is managed by the Family Services Division and regulated by the Vermont Agency of Education.

 Students who attend the school face a range of social, emotional, educational, and/or mental health challenges at the same time that they are also:

 - Striving to complete their middle and high school education

 - Working to improve their lives

 - Preparing to live successfully in their communities

 Students receive instruction in English, Math, Science, Social Studies, Life Skills/Health, Phys Ed & Art.